 By James Thomas, CEO, and Ryan Courtade, VP of Revenue Operations, Itemize Corp.

 We’ve all heard the phrase “time is money.”
 As a small business owner, you know your time is precious.
 That’s why you are most likely perpetually in “time management” mode; you start work relatively early, manage and update a checklist of ongoing projects, and stay on top of your email.

 But, all too often, we’ve seen many businesses not managing an essential component of their business: the financial supply chain.
-And a simple solution can save you tons of time in managing your business.
+And, there’s a simple solution that can save you tons of time in managing your business.
 We’ll get to that soon.